Secrus/PyStack/README.md

 ```

 ## API
-Stack class has very simple and (for those who know what stack data structure) intuitive API.
+Stack class has very simple and (for those who know what stack data structure is) intuitive API.
 It offers methods like:

 ```python
 .push(data)